rawakash66/Thesis_Akash_2022/README.md

 After that, U-Net CNN architecture was used to extract silhouettes of droplets from digital images using semantic segmentation.
 Finally, shape-from-silhouette method was employed with space carving algorithm to estimate the visual hull containing the droplet volume.
 -->
-The following is the flowdiagram of the methodology.

 <p align="center">
   <img src="https://github.com/rawakash66/Thesis_Akash_2022/blob/main/figures/methodology.png" width="800">